 Prepare your images for printing using the following recommendations:

 Why should you not resize or resample your image?
 Resizing your image in Photoshop will either delete pixels or invent pixels and either process is destructive to image quality.
 Send your files with the capture pixels intact with the exception of removing unwanted pixels by cropping.
 This will provide the best quality file for the printing process.
 The final size will be created in the printing process with the least possible damage to the image quality.
+The software resizes the image in the best way possible.

 Copying - Photographing your painting is $100 up to 30x40 inches.
 Larger paintings are $125.
 Unusual product may be quoted.